It’s fun to have a lush green garden in your backyard, but you also need to provide it with proper care to grow it healthy.

 High-quality vermiculite can absorb 3 to 4 times water.
 The spongy dark brown to golden-brown appearance helps it distinguish from perlite.
 As it turns out vermiculite has a better water-holding ability than perlite.

 Below are the vermiculite size and its usage.

 |0 to 3 mm||Used during the seed germination and cover for flower seed|

 |0 to 10 mm||Used in bulbs flower propagation|

 Perlite is a great choice for seed starting or to add in potting mix.
 It helps loosen heavy soils and prevents compaction.
 It holds nutrients and water up to 3 to4 times its weight.

-Perlite is a soft material, and you can easily crush into a powder form with your fingers.
+Perlite is a soft material, and you can easily crush it into powder form with your fingers.
 Due to its porosity, it allows excess water to drain quickly.
 Here are some benefits of perlite: